wp-plugins/recent-posts-widget-with-thumbnails/README.txt

 == Screenshots ==

 1. The first screenshot shows the widget in the sidebar with a title, clickable images and links, in german.
 2. The second screenshot shows the german translated widget on the Widget Management Page in the backend.
-It looks like the WordPress default widget 'Recent Posts' with additional options for the thumbnails.

 == Changelog ==

+= 4.0 =
+* Added category option: widget only lists posts of a selected category, else lists posts of all categories
+* Added sticky posts option: widget shows sticky posts on top of the list, else lists them in normal order
+* Added hide current post option: widget does not list the post where the user is currently on, else lists it
+* Added CSS class names for easy designing of the list and its list items; see Description for details
+* Added style sheet for Widget page in the backend
+* Fixed missing custom image sizes in frontend
+* Formatted the code more readable
+* Updated *.pot file and german translation
+* Updated screenshots
+* Revised readme.txt

 = 3.0 =
 * Added default image sizes dropdown menu
 * Added options to print out excerpts
-* Updated *.pot file and german translation
 * Refactored: HTML output moved into include files
 * Slight improvements for security and performance
+* Updated *.pot file and german translation
+* Revised readme.txt

 = 2.3.3 =
 * Fixed error message on trial to open the CSS file